Why Do Teens Steal?

 Consequences for Shoplifting

 Inform them of the severe potential consequences, such as getting jailed or fined.
 If your child finds it hard to stop themselves from stealing, it is best to seek professional help.
-They might benefit from programs for out of control teenager, especially if they have a mental condition and impulse control issues such as kleptomania.
+They might benefit from programs for out of control teenager, especially if they have a mental condition and teen impulse control disorder such as kleptomania.